-The popular, budget-friendly insulation type
+The most popular and budget-friendly insulation type

+More than likely, you’ve already seen fiberglass insulation, either at the hardware store or in your own home.
 It has a cotton candy-like appearance (and is often pink) but it doesn’t feel like cotton candy.
 In fact, if you haven’t tried to yet, don’t touch it–at least not with bare hands!
 Because it’s primarily made of tiny glass fibers, fiberglass insulation leaves bare skin very itchy and splintered upon contact; sometimes it may cause skin rashes.

 While fiberglass is a component in various products ranging from automobile bodies to tent poles, it’s also effective as an insulator because it slows the spread of heat, cold, and even sound.
 More specifically, the glass fibers trap pockets of air, keeping rooms warm in the winter and cool in the summer, increasing a home’s energy efficiency, similar to spray foam insulation.
 However, there are also key differences between fiberglass insulation and other types.

-Benefits of Fiberglass Insulation
+Key Benefits of Fiberglass Insulation

 Most importantly, fiberglass insulation helps keep your home cool during the summer and warm during the winter.
 This means that you and your family will feel more comfortable inside your home all year long.

-Can reduce heating and cooling costs by up to 40%
+Reduces heating/cooling costs by up to 40%

 Relatively inexpensive